-Beginning in the fall of 2023, Spencer Municipal Utilities staff will begin replacing all its customers’ residential and commercial electric meters with advanced meters to improve services.
+Beginning in the fall of 2023, Spencer Municipal Utilities (SMU) staff will begin replacing all its customers’ residential and commercial electric meters with advanced meters to improve services.
 Many electric meters are located outside of homes and businesses, and local SMU staff will be replacing customer meters at no charge to customers.

 When a meter is replaced at a home or business there will be a very brief outage at that location and clocks or devices may need to be reset.